 Some OO purists seem to think that each of these "hook" methods should be implemented as abstract methods, but I do not as this would produce an unwanted side effect.
 If you inherit from a class which contains abstract methods then your concrete class is forced to implement each and every one of those abstract methods even though you might not want to change the empty implementation.
 By leaving these "hook" methods as normal methods I therefore do not need to define them in my concrete class unless I actually wish to provide a non-empty implementation.
 The number of "hook" methods in my abstract class has grown from a few dozen in 2003 to over 90 today, so the idea of being forced to populate each concrete class with over 90 empty methods is not something I would contemplate doing in a million years.
 It would be an enormous amount of effort for absolutely zero benefit, so in my world that idea is a non-starter.

 It is recommended that each of these "hook" methods be given a prefix which readily identifies them as being able to contain custom code, which is why in my framework they all have the prefix "_cm_" to denote them as customisable methods.
-Examples of there methods can be seen in UML diagrams for the Radicore Development Infrastructure.
+Examples of these methods can be seen in UML diagrams for the Radicore Development Infrastructure.
+For a complete list of the template methods in my framework you should take a look at this sequence of events which shows a list of public methods on the left and the sequence of internal methods on the right.
+If you look at insertRecord and updateRecord you will see that some of these templates contain a large number of steps.

 Template methods lead to an inverted control structure that's sometimes referred to as "the Hollywood Principle" (Inversion of Control), that is "Don't call us, we'll call you".
 This refers to how a parent class calls the operations of a subclass and not the other way around.